Prashant-zHere/Prashant-zHere/README.md

 ---

 <h2 align="center">
-  git commit -m "Works on my machine" ⌨️
+  git commit -m "But it works on my machine" ⌨️
 </h2>